Burim Kukeli: International career

 Kukeli received a call up by Albania manager Gianni de Biasi for the friendlies against Qatar and Iran in May 2012, but declined due to being tired and needed to rest following the end of the season.
 Later on 24 August 2012, Albanian government had started the procedures to give him an Albanian citizenship by the end of the month, so that he could be ready to represent Albania at 2014 FIFA World Cup qualification.
 He was declared eligible on 4 September after receiving the Albanian citizenship.

 Kukeli made his competitive debut by playing entire match of the opening matchday against Cyprus as Albania begun Group E with a 3–1 home win.
 He continued to be regular at the lineup, starting in the next three matches but his injury while at Zürich meant that his campaign was over.
 Albania finished their group in 5th place with 11 points from 10 matches.

 He returned to the national team in September 2014 for the UEFA Euro 2016 qualifiers.
 He put on a strong performance as Albania begun their qualifying campaign with a historical 1–0 win at Aveiro.
 Kukeli went on to play six further matches as Albania made history by qualifying for the UEFA Euro 2016, its first ever appearance at a major men's football tournament.

 On 21 May 2016, Kukeli was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.

 He made his first European Championship appearance on 11 June in the first Group A match against Switzerland.
 He also played in the second matchday against hosts of France as Albania's hopes for a spot in the next round were faded.
 After receiving yellow cards in both matches, Kukeli was suspended for the third one against Romania which was on 1–0.
 Albania finished the group in the third position with three points and with a goal difference –2, and was ranked last in the third-placed teams, which eventually eliminated them.

 Coaching career

-On 12 January 2022, he was announced as the new coach of Grasshopper Club Zürich's U21 squad, who play in the Swiss 1st League, the fourth tier of the Swiss football pyramid.
+On 12 January 2023, he was announced as the new coach of Grasshopper Club Zürich's U21 squad, who play in the Swiss 1st League, the fourth tier of the Swiss football pyramid.

+On 21 July 2023, he joined the coaching staff of the first squad of GC, assisting head coach Bruno Berner.

+On 27 May 2025, he was announced as the new coach of FC Zürich's under-21 squad.